McClelland Trophy: The trophy

 The trophy is a perpetual shield that is kept at AFL House.
 The original trophy features McClelland's head embossed in bronze on the centre of five panels of wood, where the names of each winning club is inscribed over the years.
 Clubs also receive a smaller one-panel replica of the trophy.

 When the trophy format was changed to an AFL/AFLW Champion Club Trophy in 2023, the trophy was redesigned entirely.
 The new design consists of a glass plate in the shape of a typical Australian rules football, with the logos of both the AFL and AFLW competitions in the centre: on the side of the panel it is inscribed the words "Dr. WM C McClelland Trophy", and the base plate has the names of the winning clubs.
 The new trophy was presented at the AFLW Awards night in 2023.

 It was altered once again in 2024 to a more traditional trophy design.
+A cylinder shaped silver trophy, with shapes of players between the base of the trophy and the bottom of the cylinder.
+On the base plate it has both AFL & AFLW logos on opposite sides and the words "Dr. WM C McClelland Trophy" and below is the name of the club who wins the trophy and the year won, first presented to the Hawthorn Football Club.